Shmarkus/Sourcetrail/README.md

 ## Using Sourcetrail

-To setup Sourcetrail on your machine, you can either download the respective build for your operating system from our list of [Releases](https://github.com/CoatiSoftware/Sourcetrail/releases) and install it on your machine, or use one of the following package managers:
+To set up Sourcetrail on your machine, you can either download the respective build for your operating system from our list of [Releases](https://github.com/OpenSourceSourceTrail/Sourcetrail/releases) and install it on your machine, or use one of the following package managers:
+ > The following command will install the original Sourcetrail that is currently archived!

 * Use the [Chocolatey package](https://chocolatey.org/packages/sourcetrail) with `choco install sourcetrail`

 After your installation is complete, follow our [Quick Start Guide](DOCUMENTATION.md#getting-started) to get to know Sourcetrail.

-## How to Report Issues

-You can post all your feature requests and bug reports on our [issue tracker](https://github.com/CoatiSoftware/Sourcetrail/issues).

-### Reporting

-Use the following template:

-* platform version:
-* Sourcetrail version:
-* description of the problem:
-* steps to reproduce the problem:

-### Supporting

-If you want to support a certain feature request or you have the same bug that another user already reported, please let us know:
-* post a comment with "+1" to the issue
-* or send an email to support@sourcetrail.com with the issue ID

 ## How to Contribute

 * Please read and follow the steps in [CONTRIBUTING.md](CONTRIBUTING.md) file.
-* You may want to look out for issues labeled [good first issue](https://github.com/CoatiSoftware/Sourcetrail/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) to find some initial tasks to tackle.
 * If you are looking for more information about Sourcetrail software development, please refer to our [wiki](https://github.com/CoatiSoftware/Sourcetrail/wiki).

 # How to Build